 No significant land use changes are expected to occur from the construction of the NY Project.
-The onshore substation will be constructed on an existing developed parcel in an area of existing commercial land use.
-The onshore export and interconnection cable routes are located predominantly within existing roadway and railroad rights-of-way.
+The onshore substation will be constructed on existing developed parcels in an area of existing commercial land use, and the Hampton Road substation will be constructed on a developed parcel in an area of existing industrial land use.
+The onshore export cable, interconnection cable, and loop-in /loop-out line routes are located predominantly within existing roadway and railroad rights-of-way.